How to Insert a Column without Affecting Formulas in Excel (2 Ways)

 Effective Ways to Insert Column without Affecting Formulas in Excel

-• As a result, you will be able to insert a new column to the left and your newly added column will show like the image below.
+• As a result, you can insert a new column to the left, and your newly added column will show as in the image below.

-• Besides, the formula in cell I5 remains unchanged.
+• The formula in cell I5 remains unchanged.

 Effective Ways to Insert Column without Affecting Formulas in Excel